trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 ## How 360 cameras report IMU data

-As mentioned, the data is fused together to report telemetry.

-Once fused these values can be embedded into the metadata of an image or video.

-In the case of image files this is commonly reported in the XMP fields; [XMP] `PoseHeadingDegrees`, [XMP] `PosePitchDegrees`...

 [For videos this is written into the telemetry track](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd).
 Typically telemetry formats for 360 cameras are reported in two standards, either [gpmf](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/gpmf.md) (GoPro) or [camm](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/camm.md) (most other cameras).

+In the case of image files, the data can be fused together to report additional telemetry (like yaw, pitch, and roll) and then commonly reported in the XMP fields (e.g. [XMP] `PoseHeadingDegrees`, [XMP] `PosePitchDegrees`) -- _although GoPro cameras do not embed any of this calculated data to still images_.

 You can see real examples of what this data looks like for both image and video files for a variety of 360 cameras in our [360 Camera Metadata repository on GitHub](https://github.com/trek-view/360-camera-metadata).